bonedaddy/TGo/README.md

-# TGo
+# TGo (WIP)
-Tezos-Go, Golang RPC API for Tezos
+Tezos-Go, Golang RPC API for Tezos.

+If you wish to donate or tip Tezos (XTZ) send to `tz1Wpefz7KdEkVf2hXGMRKYymVjML9Zpi1r7`